ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 <br>
 <h2>Humanistic Framework</h2>

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.

 A node is an actor's decision.

-A situation is where multiple actors perform actions.
-An actor is a person or aggregation of persons.

-We start by trying to understand the multiple actors involved in any situation.
-"Who", "what", and "why".
+It consists of "who", "what" and "why".

+An edge is a link between two actor's decision.
+It can be connected on either (or multiple) of a "who", "what", or "why".

-The key skill
+The key skills:

-* Holding multiple actors in your head, and connecting actions together in a causal/temporal fashion.
-Connecting situations together to form the big picture.
-* Understanding the background/history of the actors to understand their current logic/decisions.
-This is an application of the first point.
+* Enriching a node via the three avenues: "who" (visualising the people involved), "what" (visualising their actions), "why" (visualising their rationale/objectives).
+* Forming an edge in the past/current: "who" (past actions by the same actor), "what" (similar actions by different actors), "why" (similar rationales/objectives)
+* Forming an edge in the future: figuring out what relevant actors will do in response to the past/current.

 <blockquote>
 <p>My framework is built on two propositions.
 The first is that in situations that have thinking <i>participants</i>, the participants’ <i>views</i> of the world never perfectly correspond to the actual state of affairs.
 The second proposition is that these imperfect views can influence the situation to which they relate through the <i>actions</i> of the participants.</p>
 </blockquote>
 <figcaption>—George Soros, <cite><a href="https://www.georgesoros.com/2014/01/13/fallibility-reflexivity-and-the-human-uncertainty-principle-2/">Fallibility, Reflexivity, and the Human Uncertainty Principle</a></cite></figcaption>

-Key prompts - "From the perspective of xx"

 <h2>Visualisation: Dual form</h2>